How it works

 In-Memory Insight is funded by a consortium of charities who commit to the programme on an annual basis.

-The cost per organisation for a 12 month cycle will be based on your charity’s average voluntary income (i.e. income from donations and legacies) in the 3 financial years 2017/18 – 2019/20, based on published accounts data stored on the Charity Commission Register of Charities:
+The cost per organisation for a 12 month cycle is based on your charity’s average voluntary income (i.e. income from donations and legacies) in the 3 financial years 2018/19 – 2020/21, drawn from published accounts data stored on the Charity Commission Register of Charities:

 To access the research archive, you pay a one-off premium equivalent to one year’s project subscription.